BMThi/Project_RI_4A/README.md

 ## Project Description

-The aim of our project is to develop an effective aerosol typing method using the DELIAN dataset, which comprises a wealth of experimental data on the optical properties of aerosols.
+The aim of our project is to develop some effective aerosol typing methods using the DELIAN dataset, which comprises a wealth of experimental data on the intensive optical properties of aerosols.

 ## Current Progress